ykasidit/ecodroidlink/README.markdown

 If all goes well, now let's connect from your Android phone/tablet, or your PC or other Raspberry Pis:

   - **Using Bluetooth Internet on Android**: Please see the screenshots and steps at the section ["Android Bluetooth Internet Setup"](http://www.clearevo.com/ecodroidlink/#setup_android) in the official EcoDroidLink page.
+Note: Bluetooth internet from Android Kitkat (4.4) devices are not so stable at the moment - probably because of the new/young Bluedroid stack.

   - **Using Bluetooth Internet from other Raspberry Pis**: Please see the simple steps at the section [Raspberry Pi Bluetooth Internet Setup](http://www.clearevo.com/ecodroidlink/#setup_raspberry_pi) in the official EcoDroidLink page.

   - **Using Bluetooth Internet from Computers/Laptops**: Please see the screenshots and steps for your OS (Windows 7, Windows XP or Ubuntu) at the section [Computer Bluetooth Internet Setup](http://www.clearevo.com/ecodroidlink/#setup_computer) in the official EcoDroidLink page.

-If you've got internet working from your Android or Raspberry Pi as desired, let's install it for autostart in the next section below.
+If you've got internet working from your Android or Raspberry Pi or Computer as desired, let's install it for autostart in the next section below.

 Make EcoDroidLink autostart-on-boot
 ----------------------------------